amilkyboi/netnate/content/posts/packages.md

 Typesetting differentials is mainly a matter of personal taste, but I find upright differentials to be more clear (and more correct, since they're operators, but I won't go there).
 Most mathematicians still prefer the italic text, and most existing material still uses this form.
 In newer texts, I have started seeing a marked increase in the upright variation, so it seems to be catching on, at least in the physics and engineering communities.

 Upright dimensionless numbers are more important.
 For instance, using $Re$ instead of $\mathrm{Re}$ to denote the Reynold's number is unclear, since $R$ and $e$ could easily be interpreted as two separate variables.
-In most cases, the meaning will be clear from context, but it's always better to adopt a standard and follow it for clarity.
+In most cases, the meaning will be clear from context, but it's always better to adopt a standard and follow it for the sake of consistency.
 Descriptive text falls into the same category.

 Variable indices are the most tricky to nail down.
 When the subscript is descriptive, like $a_\mathrm{profile}$, it should be upright.
 For index counters as in $\sum_i x_i$, italic is correct.
 Technically, according to ISO and NIST, one-letter subscripts that refer to a name, such as $k_\mathrm{B}$ for the Boltzmann constant, or $m_\mathrm{e}$ for the mass of an electron, should be upright.
 However, the American Physical Society recommends all single-letter subscripts to be italic.
-I've seen both done in books and papers, and I prefer the APS guidelines.
+I've seen both in books and in papers, but I prefer the APS guidelines.

 If you're following the 'official' ISO standards, even the imaginary unit $i$, Euler's number $e$, and $\pi$ should be upright.
 This practice is absolutely atrocious and I don't recommend following it.